bitrix24/b24restdocs/api-reference/bizproc/bizproc-robot/bizproc-robot-add.md

 - Edits are needed to meet the writing standard.
 - Parameter types are not specified.
-- No success response.
+- No success response is provided.
-- No error response.
+- No error response is provided.

 {% endnote %}